asagi4/comfyui-prompt-control/doc/syntax.md

 ## DEF: Lightweight prompt macros

-You can define "prompt macros" by using `DEF`:
+You can define "prompt macros" by using `DEF`.
+Macros are expanded before any other parsing takes place.
+The expansion continues until no further changes occur.
+Recursion will raise an error.

+`PCLazyTextEncode` and `PCLazyLoraLoader` expand macros, but `PCTextEncode` **does not**.
+If you need to expand macros for a single prompt, use `PCMacroExpand`

 ```
 DEF(MYMACRO=this is a prompt)
 [(MYMACRO:0.6):(MYMACRO:1.1):0.5]